kedacore/keda-docs/content/docs/2.1/scalers/metrics-api.md

 - `authMode`: It must be set to `basic` in case of Basic Authentication.
 Specify this in trigger configuration.
 - `username`: This is a required field.
 Provide the username to be used for basic authentication.
 - `password`: Provide the password to be used for authentication.
-For convenience, this has been marked optional, because many application implements basic auth with a username as apikey and password as empty.
+For convenience, this has been marked optional, because many applications implement basic auth with a username as apikey and password as empty.

 **TLS authentication:**
 - `authMode`: It must be set to `tls` in case of TLS Authentication.
 Specify this in trigger configuration.